-Steve Jobs was known to hold very effective meetings.
+Steve Jobs had very effective meeting guidelines.
 He had some simple rules to make sure time would not be wasted.
-First of all, he made sure that only the people who had to be present, were there.
+First of all, he made sure that only the people who had to be present were there.
 Secondly, he made sure someone was responsible for every item on the agenda.

 What is the problem with meetings?

-Meetings can be dull and uninspiring.
+Meetings can be dull and uninspiring without specific meeting guidelines.
 The worst meetings are the ones where you spend your time staring off into space and feel your energy drain out of you.
 While some meetings may leave you mentally drained, meetings are an important way to make big decisions and get an understanding about what is going on with various teams and the company.

 But still meetings need to be kept short and sweet, does anyone like attending long meetings?

 Despite this, I’ve worked in teams where leaders and managers spend almost all of their time in meetings.
 Never have I seen them being happy about it, yet very few of them have ever tried to change the practice.
 It is taken as a norm.
 And this norm is expensive in many ways.
 Everyone knows, unproductive meetings cost companies millions of dollars a year.
 The true cost however is the loss of motivation and job satisfaction as you sit through another pointless powerpoint presentation.